Skip to content

 Digital assets

 Digital assets are files stored in the platform’s cloud storage.
-The UI’s Digital Assets section lists all assets in your organization.
+The Digital Assets section lists all assets in your organization.

 Each asset has two identifiers you need for Storm: